abdbbdii/abdbbdii/assets/md/certifications.md

-- 5th place in the Electocon'24 programming contest by UET
+- 5th place (as team) in the Electocon'24 Competitive Programming by UET
 - Python certificate from Harvard's CS50 program
 - 3rd place in the SciTech Competition by COMSATS
 - 5th place in the 1st Inter-Colleges Mathematical Contest by COMSATS